its-aleezA/FurnichAR/README.md

 An Augmented Reality application that allows users to visualize and arrange virtual furniture in their real-world environment.
 Built with Unity AR Foundation for cross-platform AR experiences.

+> [!NOTE]
-> **Note**: This project was developed for educational purposes as part of a computer graphics course.
+> This project was developed for educational purposes as part of a computer graphics course.
 It demonstrates AR implementation, 3D interaction, and mobile deployment.

 **Key Features**:
 - ✅ **Real-time AR surface detection** using ARCore/ARKit